Chart Color Schemes

 Housing

-Elanora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Elanora is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Elanora's dwelling structure, as per the latest Census, consisted of 78.7% houses and 21.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro Qld had no houses or other dwellings recorded at that time.
-Home ownership in Elanora stood at 38.8%, with mortgaged dwellings at 43.9% and rented ones at 17.3%.
-The median monthly mortgage repayment was $2,100, aligning with Non-Metro Qld's average, while the median weekly rent was $525, compared to Non-Metro Qld's figures of $0 for both.
-Nationally, Elanora's mortgage repayments were higher at $2,100 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Elanora's dwelling structures, as per the latest Census, consisted of 78.7% houses and 21.3% other dwellings including semi-detached homes, apartments, and 'other' types.
+Home ownership in Elanora stood at 38.8%, with 43.9% of dwellings under mortgage and 17.3% rented out.
+The median monthly mortgage repayment was $2,100, while the median weekly rent amounted to $525.
+Compared nationally, Elanora's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing